-In the contrary, open-ended triangle of the agile environment, it’s the product owner who bears primary responsibility for balancing and prioritizing the scope, cost, and timing of the product.
+In the contrary, open-ended triangle of the agile environment, it is the Product Owner who bears primary responsibility for balancing and prioritizing the scope, cost, and timing of the product.

-Together with the implementation team, the product owner is also responsible for making sure that the quality requirements are met.
-Some of the triangle models consider this to be an additional dimension to be considered.
+Together with the implementation team, the Product Owner is also responsible for making sure that the quality requirements are met.
+Some of the triangle models consider this as an additional dimension to be considered.

 However, project managers are also responsible for creating the project team, assigning tasks to the project team members, and monitoring their work.
-They can also be involved in initiating the project, such as in selecting the projects or doing feasibility studies.
+They can also be involved in initiating the project, for instance in selecting the projects or doing feasibility studies.

 - Solution-oriented product perspective